When my son was in the hospital fighting for his life, I moved heaven and earth to make sure that I didn’t get sick. I needed to stay strong for him!

-To maintain your vitamin D levels, about 20 minutes a day of direct sun exposure on sunscreen-free skin is enough to do the trick.
+To maintain your vitamin D levels, 20–30 minutes a day of direct sun exposure on sunscreen-free skin is enough to do the trick.

-Beyond that, too much sun exposure can lead to negative effects such as skin cancer and accelerated aging.
+Beyond that, too much sun exposure can lead to negative effects such as an increased risk of skin cancer and accelerated aging.
 If you’re going to be outside for longer periods of time, be sure to apply nontoxic sunscreen to protect yourself.
-(Your mood and circadian rhythm will still reap the rewards!)
+(Your mood and your circadian rhythm will still reap the rewards!)

 Key takeaway: It’s amazing what a little sunshine can do for your immune system!
 The most powerful healing strategies often come from Mother Nature herself.